kolergy/agent_bean/README.md

 ## Recent improvments:
+- **Added Mistral API**: you can now use the models from the Mistral API!
 - **Added File loader**: to be able to load text, json, or PDF files
 - **Added settings file selection and loading**: to be able to easyly change the settings file
 - **added a team_manager agent**: not totaly related to the rest but it is an experiment